Teaching at Vanderbilt (TAV)

 PLEASE NOTE: “Teaching at Vanderbilt” features specific strategies for launching your teaching career at Vanderbilt, and is distinct from and complementary to the more general New Faculty Orientation sponsored by the Provost’s Office in August.
 Thus, faculty who will play an instructional role at Vanderbilt are encouraged to attend both events.

-All sessions will be held in Buttrick Hall [map].
+All sessions were held in Featheringill Hall [map].

 1:00-1:30 – Check-in & Registration